-A currency futures contract is a contract that allows market participants to trade the underlying exchange rate for a period of time in the future.
-Currency futures are agreements between two counterparties where one counterparty buys (longs) the underlying exchange rate and the other sells (shorts) the underlying exchange rate on a specified future date.
-The underlying instrument of a currency future contract is the rate of exchange between one unit of foreign currency and the South African Rand.
+A Currency Futures contract allows market participants to buy or sell an underlying currency at a predefined exchange rate for a specified date in the future.
+Currency Futures are agreements between two counterparties, where one counterpart agrees to buy (longs) the Future and the other agrees to sell (shorts) the Future, at a specified expiry date.
+The underlying instrument of a Currency Future contract is the rate of exchange between one unit of foreign currency and the South African Rand.

-Currency futures are contracts that allow participants to take a view on the movement of the exchange rate as well as hedge against currency risk.
-Currency futures will be used as a trading, speculating and hedging tool by all interested participants.
+Such contracts allow participants to take a view on the movement of the exchange rate as well as hedge against currency risk.
+Currency Futures are used as a trading, speculating and hedging tool by market participants.

-Currency Futures Contracts offered
+Currency Futures contracts offered